tab1-web/faq/docs/gameplay/dyes.md

 <div class="grid cards" markdown>
 - ### __:material-flask:__{ .middle } How To apply & remove Dyes
-    Symbol Makers apply the dyes on you for a fee, they can be found in most **Magic Shops**.
+    Symbol Makers apply the dyes on you for a fee (needs 10 Dyes), they can be found in most **Magic Shops**.

     Adena Fee can be 149k to 258k for the better ones.